-Hurricane Andrew Lead to a Python Invasion in Florida
+15. Hurricane Andrew led to a python invasion in Florida.

-Hurricane Andrew, a Category 5 hurricane, hit Southern Florida on August 23, 1992.
+Hurricane Andrew, a Category 5 hurricane, hit Southern Florida on Aug.
+23, 1992.
 Its fierce winds reached 150 miles per hour and demolished many buildings, including a breeding facility for Burmese pythons, and many of them escaped.
-As a result, today the Everglades are overrun with the giant snakes.
+As a result, today the Everglades are overrun with these giant snakes.
 Female pythons can lay up to 100 eggs a year, and reproduce rapidly.
 To help control the burgeoning python population, Florida residents are authorized to catch and kill them by almost any means necessary, with no permit required, especially on private lands.

 The very center of a hurricane is called the "eye."
 In the eye of a storm, the winds are calm, and it can feel like a peaceful, sunny day.
 The storm's eye is roughly 20 to 40 miles in diameter.
 It is surrounded by the eyewall, a ring of towering thunderstorms where the most severe weather and highest winds occur.
 The hurricane's lowest barometric pressure occurs in the eye and can be as much as 15 percent lower than the pressure outside the storm.

-Legendary philosopher Aristotle believed that thunder and lightning were part of a "dry exhalation" from clouds.
+Legendary philosopher Aristotle believed that thunder and lightning are part of a "dry exhalation" from clouds.
 "If any of the dry exhalations are caught in the process as the air cools, it is squeezed out as the clouds contract, and collides in its rapid course with the neighboring clouds, and the sound of this collision is what we call thunder," he said.
-He believed that lightning is the burning of this same exhalation.
+He also believed that lightning is the burning of this same exhalation.

-There's a Phobia of Lightning and Thunder
+19. There's a phobia of lightning and thunder.

 A person who has astraphobia will frequently check weather forecasts and change their plans if a storm is coming.
-Like pets, people with astraphobia may even hide a closet to deal with their fear.
+Like pets, people with astraphobia may even hide in a closet to deal with their fear.
 Astraphobia can be treated through cognitive behavioral therapy.

-A hurricane can continue for many days over open water, biding and building up power.
+Hurricanes get their power from the condensation of warm ocean water.
+Condensing moisture in a low-pressure region releases energy, which heats the air.
+Then, the moist air rises and pulls in more air from outside toward the center, creating a devastatingly powerful cycle.
+A hurricane can continue for many days over open water, building up power.
 Then, when it hits land, the lack of moisture and increased friction will slow it down a bit—but not before it can cause mass destruction and loss of life.

 The phrase "lightning never strikes the same place twice" is a total myth.
 The reality is that lightning can and will strike the same place twice, whether during the same storm or centuries later.
-There is a significant attraction between the lightning bolt and the place it previously hit, so it's more likely that it would be struck again.
+There is a significant attraction between the lightning bolt and the place it previously hit, so it's actually more likely that it would be struck again.
 Skyscrapers like the Empire State Building are almost guaranteed to be struck by lightning each time a thunderstorm passes overhead.
 Luckily, such structures generally have built-in lightning rods to make sure no damage is done to the building.

 "Raining animals" is a rare but real meteorological phenomenon when animals fall from the sky.
 But, before you let your imagination run wild, "raining cats and dogs" isn't what happens.
 Instead, you'll just get pummeled with fish and frogs.

 Such occurrences have been reported in many countries throughout history.
 One hypothesis is that tornadic waterspouts can pick up small animals, such as fish or frogs, and carry them for several miles.
-Sometimes the animals survive, as witnesses have described them as startled but healthy, and showing normal behavior shortly after.
-In some incidents, the animals have been frozen or even completely encased in ice.
+Sometimes the animals survive, as witnesses have described them as startled but healthy and showing normal behavior shortly after.
+In some incidences, the animals have been frozen or even completely encased in ice.
 There have also been cases where the rain consisted of shredded animal body parts.

 Pine cones open and close depending on the humidity to help their seeds disperse.
 Light seeds are contained inside the pine cone.
 When the weather is dry the pine cone opens up, so wind can catch the seeds and allow them to be dispersed in the air far away from the original tree.
 When humidity rises and rain is coming, the pine cone closes up to prevent the seeds from escaping and becoming waterlogged.